 Doctoral Training Programme

-The University of Oxford was allocated 24 fully funded NERC studentships for 2017 entry through the Doctoral Training Partnership in Environmental Research.
-These studentships support research students across the full remit of NERC’s research portfolio.
-The DTP recruits students across all areas ranging from palaeobiology to volcanology; from deep Earth seismology to physical oceanography; and from sedimentary basins and mountain-building to biogeochemistry and climate change.
+The Doctoral Training Programme (DTP) recruits students across all areas ranging from palaeobiology to volcanology; from deep Earth seismology to physical oceanography; and from sedimentary basins and mountain-building to biogeochemistry and climate change.

 DTP studentships are open to home applicants, or EU applicants who have lived in the UK for three years or longer.